cryobry/installJRMC/README.md

     Install the latest version of MC from the best available repository.

+* `installJRMC --mcversion 32 --debug`

+    Install the latest version of MC32 from the best available repository with debugging output.

 * `installJRMC --install local --compat`

     Install a more widely-compatible version of the latest MC (for older distros).